emilyylin/copepilot/README.md

 It's built on a Next.js frontend, with Foundry powering LLM extraction, embeddings, semantic search, and insights.

 ## My oversight
 I use CBT thought records regularly to work through spirals and stuck thoughts.
-They help, but on paper, its easy to lose patterns, avoid follow-up, and stop short of real progress and reflection.
+They help, but on paper, its easy to lose patterns, avoid follow up, and stop short of real progress and reflection.
 After demoing, I noticed something that reflects my own habits -- the app stops right before the most important part!!
 It identifies thinking patterns, but doesn’t yet guide users through creating a balanced interpretation, re-rating emotion, or planning a next step.
-I am building that next to complete the loop (and to make the reflection actually stick)
+I am building that next to complete the loop (and to make the reflection actually stick).

 ## Features & Functionality
 - Thought record form following CBT structure (situation, thought, emotion, behavior)
-- Foundry pipeline extracts distortions & core beliefs using `use_llm`
+- Foundry pipeline extracts cognitive distortions & core beliefs using `use_llm`
 - Embeddings + KNN used for retrieval-augmented generation in chat
 - Insight graphs for emotional and cognitive trends over time